Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • golden.

-Non-dark types can also include fruit, phacelia and cotton varieties.
+Non-dark types also include fruit, phacelia and cotton varieties.
 All of them quite quickly and easily undergo crystallization processes, changing their original color.

 Linden

-Linden is rightfully considered a kind of queen among honey plants: the fact is that it has excellent qualities for obtaining pollen as a raw material for further production of popular beekeeping products.
+Linden is rightfully considered a kind of queen among honey plants: the fact is that it has excellent qualities for obtaining pollen as a raw material for the further production of popular beekeeping products.

-Unfortunately, this variety, as a rule, undergoes crystallization processes rather quickly.
+Unfortunately, this variety, as a rule, undergoes crystallization processes quite quickly.
 In fact, this is not a very favorable process, but even after being subjected to it, this natural medicine does not lose its beneficial qualities.

 In addition, such a natural remedy can be used for preventive purposes.
 For example, to strengthen the immune system.
 The fact is that raspberry honey contains a large amount of vitamin C.